All Episodes

 Yeah, absolutely.

-I think they're more reflective of an American culture that has a lust for power and a desire to be accepted by whatever uh group holds that power.
+I think they're more reflective of an American culture that has a lust for power and a desire to be accepted by whatever group holds that power.

-I don't you can't go anywhere on the American left and find anyone willing to make an honest assessment of who our enemy in the war on terror is.
+You can't go anywhere on the American left and find anyone willing to make an honest assessment of who our enemy in the war on terror is.

 You can't even find agreement that we're at war, much less with who.

-Now Marr's a good example because he's classically conflicted.
+Now, Marr's a good example because he's classically conflicted.

 He hates all religion.

-Yeah, he he certainly he certainly does.
+Yeah, he certainly does.

 I just don't care.